marianacarvalho-it/third_project/README.md

 # DM Airlines - MERN
-This MERN final project is about a programm
+This MERN final project is about a program for airline crew scheduling

 ## Screenshots